 Hantam Camino

-The 136.2 km Hantam Camino is a seven-day gravel road hike from the farm Tierhoek to the farm Onder-Downes, some 18km from Calvinia.
+The 120 km Hantam Camino is a seven-day gravel road hike from the farm Tierhoek to the farm Onder-Downes, some 18km from Calvinia.
 This enduro will take hikers through one of the most unique areas of our country, the “Agter-Hantam”.
-It is, without doubt, a magnet to those seeking a wildflower extravaganza, where the surrounding landscape erupts into a profusion of flowers that is unsurpassed anywhere in the world.
+It is, without doubt, a magnet to those seeking a wildflower extravaganza, where the surrounding landscape erupts into a profusion of flowers unsurpassed anywhere in the world.

 For the remainder of the year, the landscape is harsh and endless, yet beautiful in the symmetry of the Karoo “koppies” topped by “kokerbome” and the characteristic shades of grey.